allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 tags: [overmocking, java, testing, developer, mocking, spock]
 ---

-First question is what is overmocking?
+The first question is — what is overmocking?
 There are few answers.
 When you mock something that you can leave or even should leave unmocked — this is overmocking.
 Example of this could be a simple model object with only getters and setters.
 Other way to overmock your test is to mock all of the dependencies and base this test on verify method.
 You will see that in my examples.
-Another example is when you mock something that you do not own, some external library, that is overmocking too.
+Overmocking can also happen when you mock something that you do not own like an external library.

 The answer for the title question is — it depends.
-I would even say no, but it has some disadvantages.
-If you want to unit test your code then mocking dependencies is a pretty much normal thing.
+I would even say that it is not always wrong, but it has some disadvantages.
+If you wantto unit test your code then mocking dependencies is a pretty much normal thing.
 Getting more and more mocks does not mean that overmocking is bad.
-It means that your code architecture is probably bad and you should think about it instead of unmocking things and change your unit tests to integration tests.
+It means that your code architecture might be wrong and you should think about redesigning it instead of unmocking things or change your unit tests to integration tests.
 But there are cases where answer for title question should be yes because tests without mocks are more reliable.
-And for the sake of this post lets say that overmocking is bad habbit.
+And for the sake of this post let's say that overmocking is bad habit.
 What we can do about it?

 First, we can forget about unit tests and integration tests.
-Lets say that there are just tests.
-And it makes a big difference because you think more about what functionality you want to test instead of how to test it or mock dependencies.
-And there is one more thing, if you mock your own classes then it is probably ok.
-But you should avoid mocking things that you do not own, it may cause problems.
+Let's say that there are just tests.
+It makes a big difference because you think more about what functionality you want to test instead of how to test it or mock dependencies.
+There is one more thing, if you mock your own classes then it is probably ok, but you should avoid mocking things that you do not own, it may cause problems in production environment.
 You may find bugs on production environment because you assume that piece of code works the way you want it to work.
-Since it is a mock, you can not be sure.
-More, if you decide to update version of some external library which you mocked in test.
-What happens next?
-Test works just fine, since library is mocked, but when you release it, program crashes.
+Since it is a mock, you cannot be sure.
+Moreover, what happens when you decide to update version of some external library which you mocked in test?
+Test works just fine, since library is mocked, but when you release your program, it crashes.
 Conclusion?
-Useless test because it did not show the bug that should be shown.
+The test is useless because it did not detect bug that should be found.

-Take a look at some example.
-Rest client is my favourite but case with repository is good too.
+Take a look at an example.
+Testing rest client is my favourite but case with repository is good too.
 In the code, that is tested below, we try to fetch some additional data from external service by using rest client.
 Do not focus on the constants.
 It is not important here.
-Clue is in the given section.
+Clue is in the given section, look at the number of mocks.

 ```groovy
 def "should return transformed delivery methods for two sellers"() {